ujale/TAS/seleniumWeb/README.md

 Alternatively, you can use the time package in python to wait for X secs before performing an event = implicit wait Its advised to refrain from use of time.sleep() (which is python's time package)

+# Lesson 21: Javascript Execution
+Selenium allows for JS execution on webpages by invoking execute_script method in the driver class

+# Lesson 22: Page Object Model
+POM is a design pattern used to create an object used to store web elements used on a webpage